 Head-of-line blocking occurs when an interface is shared by transactions with different priorities and a high priority transaction is blocked by an earlier lower priority transaction.
-To prevent this for read transactions, CCI-400 has an input, ARQOSARB that can be used to promote the priority of the earlier transaction.
-This is a 4-bit QoS value that propagates through the CCI-400 and is used for arbitration.
-ARQOSARB is sampled when ARVALID and ARREADY are both HIGH, but unlike other AR payload signals, it is permitted to change when ARVALID is HIGH and ARREADY is LOW.
+To prevent this for read transactions, CCI-400 has an input, ARQOSARB.
+You can use this signal to temporarily promote the priority of the earlier transaction until it enters the request queue.
+However, when the transaction is in the queue, higher priority transactions can overtake it.

+ARQOSARB is a 4-bit QoS value that is sampled when ARVALID and ARREADY are both HIGH, but unlike other AR payload signals, it is permitted to change priority when ARVALID is HIGH and ARREADY is LOW.